 Embankment dams also come in two types: the earth-filled dam and rock-filled dams.
 You can see many dams of this type throughout India.
 One big example is the Tehri dam, which is built on the Bhagirathi river.
 It’s the largest rock & earth-fill embankment dam in India.
 It’s 1,886 ft long, and 855 ft high.

-People are also reading – 11 Most Important Dams Ever Built In India.
+Also Read – 11 Most Important Dams Ever Built In India.